I am a Principal Research Scientist co-leading the AI for Cyberdefence (AICD) Research Center at the Alan Turing Institute in London, UK.

 Theses

-Crux: Privacy-preserving Statistics for Tor, Information Security Group, University College London, UK, 2015.
+Crux: Privacy-preserving Statistics for Tor [PDF], Information Security Group, University College London, UK, 2015.

 Supervisor: George Danezis